Probabilistic Mission Design for Neuro-Symbolic Unmanned Aircraft Systems: Related Work

-One of the earliest programmatic reasoning systems in First-Order Logic (FOL) is Prolog~\cite{colmerauer1990introduction}, developed in 1972 by Alain Colmerauer.
+Symbolic reasoning systems are a suitable basis for an adaptable and interpretable system to formalize and verify constrained behavior.
+One of the earliest programmatic reasoning systems in \textbf{First-Order Logic~(FOL)} is Prolog~\cite{colmerauer1990introduction}, developed in 1972 by Alain Colmerauer.
 Prolog has inspired numerous applications, from natural language processing~\cite{nittihybrid} to robotics~\cite{robot_prolog}.
-Extensions that embrace uncertainties in formal logic like Bayesian Logic Programs~\cite{bayesian_logic} and Probabilistic Logic Programs~\cite{problog,inference_in_plp} have been introduced to allow for probabilistic inference in FOL models.
-While they are not formulated for end-to-end learning in tandem with artificial neural networks, newer models like DeepProblog~\cite{deepproblog} and SLASH~\cite{slash} have been introduced to close this gap.
-The objective of such Neuro-Symbolic AI methods is to combine the strengths of deep learning architectures with symbolic, formally well-justified, and inherently interpretable systems.
-Our work is further motivated by hybrid formulations of probabilistic logic programming on which noteworthy progress has been made in recent years~\cite{nittihybrid}, extending syntax and semantics of probabilistic logic to account for discrete and continuous distributions.
+Extensions that embrace uncertainties in formal logic, like Bayesian Logic Programs~\cite{bayesian_logic} and Probabilistic Logic Programs~\cite{problog,inference_in_plp}, have been introduced to allow for weighted inference in FOL models.

+While they are not formulated for end-to-end learning in tandem with artificial neural networks, recent models like DeepProblog~\cite{deepproblog} and SLASH~\cite{slash} have been introduced, tightly integrating deep learning models with symbolic reasoning.
+Such neuro-symbolic systems aim to combine the strengths of deep learning architectures for tasks such as noisy perception with symbolic, formally well-justified, and interpretable systems in an end-to-end learnable fashion.

+In this work, by employing \textbf{Hybrid Probabilistic Logic Programs~(HPLP)}~\cite{nittihybrid}, accounting for discrete and continuous distributions, in tandem with neural components such as LLMs and Transformer-based vision models, we close the gap between state-of-the-art neuro-symbolic systems and UAS navigation.
+Hence, with ProMis, we present a novel approach for neuro-symbolic UAS operations, paving the way towards end-to-end learned, adaptable, and interpretable mission design.